browserengineering/book/book/accessibility.md

             return nodes[-1]
 ```

-Once we've done the hit test and we know what node the user is
+Once the hit test is done and the browser knows what node the user is
-hovering over, we can save that on the `Browser` (so that the outline
+hovering over, save this information on the `Browser`---so that the outline
-persists between frames) and draw an outline:
+persists between frames---and draw an outline:

 ``` {.python}
 class Browser: